dagron78/Metis_AI_RAG/README.md

 ### Chat Interface

 The main chat interface allows you to:
-- Send messages to the model
+- Send messages to the model with real-time streaming responses
-- Toggle RAG functionality
+- Toggle RAG functionality and other advanced options
-- View citations from source documents
+- View citations from source documents with relevance scores
-- Control conversation history
+- Access and navigate through your conversation history
+- Browse past conversations with preview snippets
+- Continue conversations across browser sessions and page refreshes
+- Use memory commands to store and retrieve information
-- See quality scores for responses
+- See quality scores for responses with confidence metrics
-- View code with syntax highlighting
+- View code with syntax highlighting and proper formatting
-- Copy code blocks with a single click
+- Copy code blocks with a single click for easy use
-- Automatically detect programming languages in code
+- Automatically detect programming languages in code blocks
-- View source attributions and citations
+- View source attributions and citations from reference documents
+- Switch between light and dark modes for comfortable viewing

 ### Document Management